Climate Projections for New Zealand by 2040 and 2090 according to NIWA

 Key Risks of Climate Change in New Zealand

-NIWA highlights three risks faced by New Zealand due to climate change.
-These risks were identified as a result of strong and reliable research and because of its potentially severe impact on the country which can make adaptation challenging (Climate change IPCC Fifth, n.d.).
+NIWA highlights three risks New Zealand faces due to climate change.
+These risks were identified through strong and reliable research and because of the potentially severe impact on the country, which can make adaptation challenging (Climate change IPCC Fifth, n.d.).

-1. Coastal erosion from sea-level rise is already experienced by some communities.
-These put coastal infrastructure and low-lying ecosystems at risk.
-If future sea-level rise projections continue which is predicted to happen by 2100, a coastal retreat is one of the possible solutions.
+- Some communities are already experiencing coastal erosion from sea-level rise, which puts coastal infrastructure and low-lying ecosystems at risk.
+If future sea-level rise projections continue, which is predicted to happen by 2100, a coastal retreat is one possible solution.

-2. Risk of wildfires.
-This risk is very high in Australia and a bit lower in New Zealand, according to NIWA.
-Early warning systems, local planning mechanisms, and building designs along with public education can help with adaptation.
+- Wildfire risk.
+According to NIWA, this risk is very high in Australia and a bit lower in New Zealand.
+Early warning systems, local planning mechanisms, and building designs, along with public education, can help with adaptation.

-3. Increasing frequency and intensity of flooding can damage to infrastructure and settlements.
-Planned adaptation measure includes land-use control and relocation, protection and accommodation of increased protection when feasible.
+- The increasing frequency and intensity of flooding can damage infrastructure and settlements.
+Planned adaptation measures include land-use control and relocation, protection, and accommodation of increased protection when feasible.

 Nielson, M. (2020, February 1).
 Your weather: More heat on the way after whopping 38C in Gisborne.
 NZ Herald.
 Retrieved from https://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=12305126